agorf/trafficjam/README.md

 Run the program:

     $ trafficjam config.json

-Or if you cloned the repo and compiled:

-    $ ./trafficjam config.json

 You can use [Cron][] to run the script at predetermined intervals (e.g. right before heading out each morning).
 Here's what I have: